 There are several useful tactics you can employ to move your kid towards five-a-day.

-• Lead by example: enjoy fruit and vegetables as part of your diet and your children – with any luck – will follow suit.
+- Lead by example: enjoy fruit and vegetables as part of your diet and your children – with any luck – will follow suit.
 Remember that food neophobia, a fear of unknown foods, peaks between the age of two and six.
-But veggies won’t be ‘unknown’ if Mum and Dad eat them every day.
+But veggies won’t be ‘unknown’ if Mum and Dad eat them every day, will they?

-• Don’t make them finish.
+- Don’t make them finish.
 Disputes and punishments arising from a child’s refusal to eat create a negative experience and has a counterproductive effect.
-Instead, insist on a ‘one bite’ rule where kids must eat one solid mouthful whenever fruit/veg is served.
+Instead, insist on a ‘one bite’ rule where children must eat one solid mouthful whenever fruit/veg is served.

-• Use seasoning.
+- Use seasoning.
 You’d be surprised how much tastier vegetables can be with a little sea salt or black pepper.
-Occasionally sprinkling with grated cheese also makes veggies more appetising.
+You can also sprinkle with grated cheese to make veggies more appetising.

-• Make a smoothie.
-A vibrant green drink is more appealing than a heap of kale or broccoli.
+- Make a smoothie.
+A vibrant green drink is much more appealing than a heap of kale or broccoli.
 If you’re worried about vegetables going bad, use a frozen mix.
 Add fruit, peanut butter or flaxseed oil to sweeten the taste but try to avoid high-sugar fruit juices.
 Be creative.

 Children’s Simple Green Smoothie Ideas